Home / Blog / How to Fight an HOA Fine in Florida

 Total fines cannot exceed $1,000 unless the governing documents explicitly authorize more

 If your HOA skipped any of these steps — especially the independent fining committee — the fine is procedurally defective and can be challenged.
+See the full required-process breakdown on our Florida HOA rights page.

 Most Common Florida HOA Procedural Errors